irenelam22/TinySearchEngine/indexer/DESIGN.md

 *Integration testing*.
 Assemble the indexer and test it as a whole.
 In each case, examine the output files carefully to be sure they count the number of words correctly, contain all words (of 3 or more characters) listed within the files, prints properly, ensure that no words are missing or duplicated, etc.

-Prints "progress" indicators from the indexer as it proceeds.
+Prints "progress" indicators from the indexer as it proceeds (e.g. current file being read).

 0. Test the program with various forms of incorrect command-line arguments to ensure that its command-line parsing, and validation of those parameters, works correctly.